‘Rage 2’ Is A Colorful Punk Spin On The Post-Apocalypse From The ‘Just Cause’ Developer

 About Rage 2

-For those unfamiliar with the original Rage, it takes place in a dystopian future, more than one hundred years after an asteroid collides with Earth and destroys human civilization.
+For those unfamiliar with the original Rage, it takes place in a dystopian future, more than a hundred years after an asteroid collides with Earth and destroys human civilization.
 All that’s left is a lawless land filled with pockets of survivors, mutated creatures, and the Authority.
 The latter is an advanced organization that is also oppressive.

 Players took on the role of a former U.S. Marine who was put into stasis in an Ark along with many others before the asteroid crash.
 He was given enhanced abilities via nanites injected into his blood and the end of Rage saw all Arks becoming active.

-How this will feed into a sequel that takes place nearly 50 years of the first game is not yet known.
+How this will feed into a sequel that takes place nearly 50 years after the first game is not yet known.
 However, the official description of Rage 2 provides some clues.